kayladailey/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+What is the difference between an adaptive website and a fully responsive website?

+-Layout widths in an adaptive layout are still hardcoded making it not user friendly for thousands of devices

-2. Describe what it means to be mobile first vs desktop first.
+Describe what it means to be mobile first vs desktop first.

+- If the project we are working on is predominitly going to be viewed in mobile we will begin that cascade first.

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+What does font-size: 62.5% in the html tag do for us when using rem units?

+- Allows for easier mental conversion.
+1px per 10rem rather than 1px to 16rem which is more taxing to convert

-4. How would you describe preprocessing to someone new to CSS?
+How would you describe preprocessing to someone new to CSS?

+- Preprocessing is a combination of tools that improve CSS readability and make is more managible in a team setting or for large projects

-5. What is your favorite concept in preprocessing?
+What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- Importing is absolutely amazing.
+It improves my understanding of the overall code and makes projects less intimidating initially.
+--The syntax of mixins gives me trouble.
+I usally forget or add too many curly braces.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.